Canvas - Crosslisting/Merging a Canvas Course (UW-Madison)

 Add Ad-Hoc Section

-- From the Sections tab, enter the name for an ad-hoc section into the add a new section field.
+- On a secondary course, navigate to settings>sections.
+In the add a new section field, enter the name for a new ad-hoc section.
 Title it using the section number and the course title.
 (For example, ENG100 LEC 001 ad-hoc)

 - Click Add Section.
 The new entry will appear in the list of sections.